Aliases for SMC3 Gene

 GeneCards Summary for SMC3 Gene

 SMC3 (Structural Maintenance Of Chromosomes 3) is a Protein Coding gene.
 Diseases associated with SMC3 include Cornelia De Lange Syndrome 3 With Or Without Midline Brain Defects and Wiedemann-Steiner Syndrome.
-Among its related pathways are Metabolism of proteins and ERK Signaling.
+Among its related pathways are ATM Pathway and Cell cycle_Spindle assembly and chromosome separation.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and microtubule motor activity.
 An important paralog of this gene is SMC1A.

 UniProtKB/Swiss-Prot Summary for SMC3 Gene